I think everyone can agree that humidity makes us miserable. Heat is bad enough, but the humidity makes everything unbearable.

 2. Moisture absorbers are quick fixes

-A lower cost option would be to use a moisture absorber like Damprid.
-They’re commonly found for around $5 each and last for about 45 days.
-They’re not a long-term solution, but they’re a great option if you only have a few high-humidity days each year.
+They only last around 45 days, so they’re not a long-term solution.
+However, they’re a great option if you only have a few high-humidity days each year.

 3. Seal your garage door and windows